DavidHartman-Personal/Data_Dictionary/README.md

 * add_entity(self, Entity) -> None: Adds a single Entity object to the Data Dictionary
 * remove_entity(self, Entity) -> None: Remove an entity from the data dictionary
 * get_entity(self, Entity.name) -> Entity: Gets an entity from the Data dictionary
+* write_data_dictionary(self): This method is intended to write the data dictionary's content to an output file.
+The out_filename parameter specifies the path where the file should be saved.
+The specific details about how the data is formatted and written are defined within the method.

 ### Class - Entity